-Fishing locations Kerferd road Pier Port Melbourne is a great fishing location overlooking Port Phillip Bay.
-Constructed way back in 1889, today It can produce a wide range of species for anglers all year round.
+Welcome to the Kerferd Pier Fishing guide.
+The Kerfred road pier was constructed in 1889 and is located in Port Melbourne roughly 20 minutes drive from the CBD.
+A popular spot with close by cafes and shops.
+The pier can produce a wide range of species for anglers all year round.
 It can also provide spectacular Snapper fishing in the summer months.
-Its also a popular spot for walkers and cyclist along the adjacent pathways of Port Melbourne and Albert Park.
+It’s also a popular spot for walkers and cyclist along the adjacent pathways of Port Melbourne and Albert Park.

-Please note that repairs of the pier are planned from October 2018 through to May 2019 after assessors found the pier structurally unsafe.
-Often there are rows of fisherman everywhere so the biggest danger will be avoiding line tangles or walking behind someone who is casting, so be weary of those around you.
+It was quite rocky in the shallower edges so reel your lines in quickly to avoid getting snagged.
+This pier is in a highly-populated area often there are rows of fisherman everywhere so the biggest danger will be avoiding line tangles or walking behind someone who is casting, so be wary of those around you.

 Port Melbourne is a stylish township where high rise residential buildings and cafes run along the bay.
 It’s a great place for dinner with many restaurants along bay street.
 Your only a short distance away from the West Gate Bridge, Melbourne CBD.
 This stretch is very popular with walking, cycling and jogging along the paved walkways along the beach.
 There are also dog-friendly beaches.
 A great time to walk along the beach is on sundown.
 A scenic area is great for photo opportunities.
 Take the kids for ice cream and play in the sandy beach area.
 There are many piers along this stretch such as Kerferd road pier, lagoon pier, station pier and princess pier.
 Due to its deep waters, many large boats will be moored along station pier.
 Including the spirit of Tasmania, Queen Elizabeth, large shipping vessels and navy vessels.